-- This schedule is presented to illustrate the requirement to show information for 10 years.
-However, GASB 75 was implemented in FYE 6/30/18, and, until a full 10-year trend is compiled, the District has only presented information for the years in which information available. - The amounts reflected above only pertains to the Implicit Rate Subsidy as it relates to contributions.
+\ This schedule is presented to illustrate the requirement to show information for 10 years.
+However, GASB 75 was implemented in FYE 6/30/18, and, until a full 10-year trend is compiled, the District has only presented information for the years in which information is available.